 Lancashire County Council approved plans for a £23m refurbishment of Preston's iconic bus station in late 2014.
-Improvements will involve the creation of a modern and vibrant public service hub, facilities for young people, bus and coach transport, and an attractive open public space, while at the same time preserving the building's unique brutalist architecture.
+Improvements have included the creation of a modern and vibrant public service hub, bus and coach transport, and an attractive open public space, while at the same time preserving the building's unique brutalist architecture.

-Improvements to the station will play a key role in helping to enable the wider regeneration and development of Preston City Centre, supporting the Preston, South Ribble and Lancashire City Deal.
+Improvements to the city's bus station play a key role in enabling the wider regeneration and development of Preston City Centre, supporting the Preston, South Ribble and Lancashire City Deal.

 New bus station, coach park and multi-storey car park